The-Wishlist-Co/shopify-integration/docs/installation.md

 The API secret key for your store is also required.
 This will be hidden by default — you can click the eye icon to see it, or click the clipboard icon to copy it.

 ![Shopify API secret key](assets/shopify-api-secret-key.png)

+## Register an account to administer the app

+The Wishlist can now push the app to your Shopify site, using the credentials you provided.
+The next step is for you to register an account to administer the app.

+Enter your details here: https://sc.au-aws.thewishlist.io/auth/sign-up (add the API you used for the initial setup on your Shopify site)

+You can then use https://sc.au-aws.thewishlist.io/auth/sign-in when you want to administer the app.

+> Only **one user per site** can be registered.